Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/receive_batch_design.md

 If `enable_callback_when_no_event` is True, callback `on_event_batch` may have an empty list if no events are received within `max_wait_time`.
 Otherwise, the callback's event list size is always > 0.

 A 0 `max_wait_time` means not to wait and call the callback function immediately with at most one fetch from the event hub.
-If the number of pre-fetched events is larger than the max_batch_size, there is no need to fetch.
-Otherwise fetch only once from the event hub and call the callback with up to max_batch_size events.
+If the number of pre-fetched events is larger than the `max_batch_size`, there is no need to fetch.
+Otherwise fetch only once from the event hub and call the callback with up to `max_batch_size` events.

 A user can call both `receive` and `receive_batch` from one `EventHubConsumerClient`.